BKrowchuk/Master2025/README.md

 - make the desktop nav bar nicer
 - write emails
 ### Saturday
-- player leaderboard normal and grouped by group selection (toggle)
 - add group position to leaderboard cells to each player
 - formatting the same way the short masters leaderboard does (red lines) also make the main lines white and red and green as well
 - write emails